nalin-singh/applibgroup-interview/README.md

 2. Press N to play the next song
 2. Press P to play the previous song

+Feature
+- Automatically plays the next song once the current one finishes

 Font Library : Inter by Google Fonts

 Live Preview : https://interview-assessment.netlify.app